picolibc/picolibc/README.md

  * Add LatticMico32 support, including testing.
 Thanks to Jiaxun Yang.

+ * Add MIPS semihosting support.
+Thanks to Jiaxun Yang.

+ * Add older GCC compiler support, including versions < 4.4.
+Thanks to Joel Holdsworth.

+ * Add coreboot configurations and tests.
+Thanks to Jeremy Bettis and Jon Murphy.

+ * Fix numerous charset conversion errors for non-Unicode locales.

+ * Make sure malloc return is aligned by using max_align_t.
+Thanks to Alex Richardson.

+ * Replace iconv and locale implementations with smaller code offering the same locale functionality as before while the iconv code shares the same charset support as the locale code instead of having a completely separate implementation.

 ### Picolibc release 1.8.8

  * Fixed 3 bugs in the powf computation.
 Thanks to Fabian Schriever.